How to create landing page tests that increase conversions

 For starters, adding an on-page survey to your landing page can inform your on-page copy by identifying what information users find relevant.
 We use Hotjar (which we install on every landing page) to gather feedback from visitors about their on-site experience, so we can find gaps as well as new opportunities in the conversion process.

 We find that when we’re stumped and have low conversion rates, it’s best to start asking visitors questions… about questions.

 Step 1: collect visitor questions with on-page surveys

 In this first example, we’ll take a look at one of our hiring consultant clients: Hiretual.

 After creating some new streamlined and custom landing pages for them, we still weren’t seeing the increased conversion rates we expected.
 And adding additional value statements about Hiretual’s ability to help with hiring didn’t help either.

-So, we added a poll to their landing page to ask users what was keeping them from downloading the free demo:
+So, we added a survey to their landing page to ask users what was keeping them from downloading the free demo:

-After a few weeks, poll respondents provided these results:
+After a few weeks, survey respondents provided these results: